A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

-Yang \textit{et al.} \cite{yang2024vivimvideovisionmamba} proposed \textbf{Vivim}, a novel deep learning framework shown in \autoref{fig:vivim} for medical video object segmentation.
+Yang \textit{et al.} \cite{yang2024vivimvideovisionmamba} proposed \textbf{Vivim}, a novel deep learning framework for medical video object segmentation.
 Vivim addresses challenges of capturing spatiotemporal information and handling long-range dependencies in medical videos.
 The core of Vivim lies in its Video Vision Mamba (ST-Mamba) module, which leverages a transformer architecture with a selective scan mechanism inspired by SSMs.
 ST-Mamba efficiently captures long-range temporal dependencies within video sequences.
 The hierarchical encoder utilizes temporal Mamba blocks to extract multi-scale feature sequences, while a lightweight CNN-based decoder head fuses these features and predicts segmentation masks.
-Vivim offers several advantages.
-Firstly, it integrates SSMs into medical video object segmentation for the first time, achieving superior performance and speed compared to existing methods.
-Secondly, the boundary-aware constraint improves the model's ability to discriminate between ambiguous tissues, a frequent challenge in medical videos.
 The paper also introduces a new benchmark dataset VTUS which includes annotated thyroid ultrasound videos.
-Extensive evaluations demonstrate that Vivim outperforms state-of-the-art segmentation models on both VTUS and polyp colonoscopy datasets.
-It highlights its effectiveness in medical video object segmentation.